daaangdennis/CSCE435_Project_2024/Report.md

 4. Sam Zhang
 5. Dennis Dang

+Will communicate using Slack and everyone will be responsible for their algorithm and its requirements

 ## 2. Project topic
 Parallel Sorting Algorithms

 ### 2a.
 Brief project description (what algorithms will you be comparing and on what architectures)

-- Bitonic Sort:
+- Bitonic Sort (Dennis Dang):
-- Sample Sort:
+- Sample Sort (Sam Zhang):
-- Merge Sort:
+- Merge Sort (Jack Couture):
-- Radix Sort:
+- Radix Sort (Deric Le):
-- Column Sort:
+- Column Sort (Jose Ortiz):

 ### 2b.
 Pseudocode for each parallel algorithm
 - For MPI programs, include MPI calls you will use to coordinate between processes